jinDeHao/Super_Translator/README.md

 2. Compile the C program using your preferred C compiler.
 3. Run the compiled program.
 4. Enter an English word when prompted.
-5. If the program knows the translation, it will display the Tachlhit equivalent.
+5. If the program knows the translation, it will display the Tashelhit equivalent.
 6. If the program doesn't recognize the word, it will ask you to teach it the translation.
 7. To save your translations and exit, type "$$" when prompted.